kanbanyte/sepa/sqap/sqap.md

 Visual studio also provides tools for developing other languages, however they are lacking in as extensive features as the languages described above and other options should be sought out

+#### Pycharm
+Pycharm is a specialised development environment for Python development, with many helpful features PyCharm is a comprehensive and feature rich solution to Python programming.
+With a variety of packages and options to customise the coding experience PyCharm allows programmers to explore all aspects to Python programming.
 ### Virtual Machine
 All development will be done on a virtual machine with a Windows XP 32bit image provided by the client.\
 The recommended Virtual Machine software is VirtualBox version 4.1.8.